mariocki/KDF9/README.md

     Builds ee9/kal3/kal4/mkchan in-place.

 - `make install`
-    Builds the executables and installs them along with the scripts into `$INSTALL_PATH` which is `/usr/local` by default however you can change this by passing a new location as shown below:
+    Builds the executables and installs them along with the scripts into `INSTALL_PATH` which is `/usr/local` by default however you can change this by passing a new location as shown below:

     `make -n install INSTALL_PATH=/opt/kdf9`

 - `make distclean`